-The HSE Unit development is expected to increase the economic life of the Hibernia Field.
-Chevron has a 23.6 percent nonoperated working interest in the unitized HSE areas of the Hibernia Field.
-During 2011, two producing wells were completed from the Hibernia platform.
-Fabrication of topside and subsea equipment progressed in 2012.
-Total project costs are estimated to be $1.8 billion.
-Full production start-up is planned for 2014.
-Proved reserves have been recognized for the initial wells drilled.
+The HSE Unit development, a subsea development with tieback to the Hibernia platform, is expected to increase the economic life of the Hibernia Field.
+Chevron has a 23.6 percent non-operated working interest in the unitized HSE areas of the Hibernia Field.

-Chevron holds a 26.6 percent nonoperated working interest in the Hebron Field development located offshore the province of Newfoundland and Labrador.
-The development plan includes a concrete, gravity-base platform with a capacity of 150,000 barrels of crude oil per day.
+Chevron holds a 26.6 percent non-operated working interest in the Hebron Field development located offshore Newfoundland and Labrador.
+The development plan includes a concrete, gravity-base (GBS) structure with a production capacity of 150,000 barrels of crude oil per day.
 FEED activities were completed in 2012, and the final investment decision was made in December 2012.
-Project costs are estimated at $14.0 billion.
-This heavy-oil field is estimated to contain total potentially recoverable oil equivalent resources of more than 600 million barrels.
-The project has an expected economic life of 30 years, and first oil is expected in 2017.
-The initial recognition of proved reserves occurred during 2012 for this project.
+Construction of the GBS is ongoing at Bull Arm, Newfoundland and Labrador.
+Topsides module fabrication is underway in the province, elsewhere in Canada and at international locations.